hyperledger-gerrit-archive/fabric-sdk-node/docs/tutorials/discovery.md

 channel to be initialized, service discovery will be used. (default false)
 * `discovery-cache-life` - integer (time in milliseconds) - The amount of time the service discovery results are considered valid. (default 300000 - 5 minutes)
-* `discovery-protocol` - string - The protocol to use when building URL's for the discovered endpoints.
-The Discover Service only provides host:port. (default 'grpcs').
+* `override-discovery-protocol` - string - Override the protocol to use when building URL's for the discovered endpoints.
+The Discover Service only provides host:port.
+By default, if you connect to the Discover Service without TLS (grpc://), then all discovered endpoints will be connected to without TLS.
+If you connect to the Discover Service with TLS (grpcs://), then all discovered endpoints will be connected to with TLS.
+You can use this configuration setting to force either grpc or grpcs for all discovered endpoints, regardless of how you connected to the Discover Service.
 * `endorsement-handler` - string - The path to the endorsement handler.
 Allows for a custom handler to be used.
 This handler is used in the `sendTransactionProposal` method to determine the target peers and how to send the proposal.